otonyoadmin/gravopenpublish/pages/01.blog/blog.md

 # Desire Dynamics
 ## A New Human Will Framework
-# Eradicates Self Esteem Issues
+# Eradicate Self Esteem Issues